Can Anxiety Cause Heartburn?

 Great for loosening tense muscles, keeping fit and active and boosting mood, exercise really can be the best medicine.

 Walking, hiking, cycling, swimming, whatever you fancy, give it a try.
-It can also help you lose weight which can also reduce the symptoms of heartburn and acid reflux if you’re overweight.3
+It can also help you lose weight which can also reduce the symptoms of heartburn and acid reflux if you’re overweight.

 Connect with others

-Friends, family, pets, whatever or whoever your go-to is, spending time with those who make you happy works wonders for mental health and – a close second to exercise, laughter is also the best medicine for relieving stress.3
+Friends, family, pets… Whatever or whoever your go-to is, spending time with those who make you happy works wonders for mental health and – a close second to exercise – laughter is also the best medicine for chasing away anxiety.

-It also helps to connect to others to help get a different perspective on things and turn to them for support when you need it.4
+It also helps to connect to others, to get a different perspective on things, and turn to them for support when you need it.

 Sleep well

 Heartburn and acid reflux can give sufferers sleepless nights, or at least disrupt a good night’s sleep.
-Coupled with stress and anxiety, it’s really something you could do without.
+Coupled with anxiety, it’s really something you could do without.

 Continually poor quality sleep can not only make us grumpy and struggle with brain fog, it can also have a profound effect on our physical health, putting us at risk of serious medical conditions such as obesity, diabetes and coronary heart disease.